Inspiration

 La Brocanterie, Manche, Normandy

 Would-be chefs will be delighted on finding the kitchen at this old farmhouse fully equipped with everything the modern cook could want.
-During summer, you can head down to the open-air market at Gouville-sur-Mer, which is held on Monday and Friday mornings in the village square, and select your oysters and mussels.
+During summer, you can head down to the open-air market at Gouville-sur-Mer, held on Monday and Friday mornings in the village square, and select your oysters and mussels.
 Return to your gîte for a leisurely lunch of local specialities by the pool or head to Les Dunes, a restaurant unsurprisingly set in the sand dunes, for their excellent fresh seafood suppers.
+It’s a classic Normandy gîte experience where market finds quickly become memorable meals.

 Owner’s tip from James Mayhew: